cello305/board-game/readme.md

-# 3D DICE ROLLER
+# 3D D10 DICE ROLLER

-My goal here is to make a truly satisfying dice roller; One that's the next best thing to rolling real dice.
-This library animates polyhedrons with numbers on each face that are visible while rolling, and includes a sound effect.
-Supports d4, d6, d8, d10, d12, d20, and d100 plus modifiers.
-Can be used to create stand-alone dice roller apps, or to integrate dice rolling into your javascript-based game.
-Visit https://sarahrosannabusch.ca/#diceRoller to see a demo of how it works.
+A simplified 3D dice roller focused specifically on d10 dice.
+This library animates a d10 polyhedron with numbers on each face that are visible while rolling, and includes a sound effect.
+Perfect for games that primarily use d10 dice or as a starting point for a custom dice roller.

 # Usage

 Clone this repo and open index.html in a web browser.
-(Note that the index.html, main.js, and styles.css files included here are intended as a demo and should be replaced with your own application.)
+The app will display a single d10 die that you can roll by swiping or clicking.

 ## dice.js